Counterfactually Evaluating Explanations in Recommender Systems: Preliminary

 \para{Current Approach.} Wachter~\etal~\cite{wachter2017counterfactual} propose one of the first widely used approaches to counterfactually explain model predictions.
-The idea is to use white-box optimization on models to find the smallest change on an input's features that can alter the model prediction on this input.
+The idea is to use white-box optimization on models to find the smallest change in an input's features that can alter the model prediction on this input.
 Mothilal~\etal~\cite{mothilal2020explaining} consider the need to generate multiple explanations, and argue they should be different from each other.
 To this end, they add a diversity loss into the optimization that maximizes the diversity between explanations.
-Russell~\etal~\cite{russell2019efficient} propose a mixed integer programming based approach to address the difficulty with generating sensible explanations regarding categorical features.
+Russell~\etal~\cite{russell2019efficient} propose a mixed integer programming based approach to address the difficulty of generating sensible explanations regarding categorical features.
 In addition to generic models, counterfactual explanations are also designed in applications like Computer Vision~\cite{dhurandhar2018explanations,goyal2019counterfactual,akula2020cocox}, Natural Language Processing~\cite{wu2021polyjuice,yang2020generating}, and Graph Neural Networks~\cite{ying2019gnnexplainer,yeh2019diverse}.
+See~\cite{verma2020counterfactual} for a literature review.